XML / EDI Basics

-Message schema defines the allowed data structure for certain XML documents.
+Message schema defines allowed data structure of an XML document.
 In other words, data sequence, occurrence and tag for each piece of information entered.
-Meaning and content of each tag is defined in the message standard.
-In general, the document data structure is defined in the DTD (Document Type Definition) or in the XSD (W3C XML Schema).
+Meaning and content of each tag is defined by a message standard.
+Usually data structure is defined using DTD (Document Type Definition) or XSD (W3C XML Schema).
 Use of other message schemas such as Relax NG is rare.
-Today, most of the structured data formats are described using in the W3C XML schema.
+Today most of the structured data formats are described using W3C XML schema.

 XSD schemas are preferred over DTD for several reasons.
 DTD's power of expression is limited.
-It can be used to express the data sequence and the allowed tags, but its ability to express the permitted values within the data is limited.
-Especially, for the organizations participating in electronic data interchange, it is crucial the information is 100% correct.
-Therefore DTD is often sufficient only with XML documents which are intended to be visualized.
-I.e. in cases where the information is interpreted visually.
+It can be used to express data sequence and allowed tags, but it has limited ability to express permitted data values.
+Especially for organizations participating in electronic data interchange, it is crucial that data is 100% valid.
+Therefore DTD is often sufficient only for XML documents which are intended to be visualized (to be interpreted visually).
 DTD has also limitations with XML namespaces which in turn limits its use in applications.
-Additionally, the DTD is from the period before the "XML era".
-Therefore the syntax which is used to define DTD is not based on XML, in contrast to XSD.
+Additionally, DTD is from the period before the "XML era".
+Therefore a syntax used to define DTD is not based on XML, in contrast to XSD.

-When we want to make sure the XML document is created according to the XML schema, a test needs to be performed.
-We call it as schema validation.
-In general, with the message schema, we create a message implementation guideline.
-This guideline contains a verbal description of context with related technical and business rules affecting on the content requirements.
-Testing tools to independently verify the material conforms to the guideline are rarely offered.
-By specifying a test profile, one can test in one run for both, the XML validity, and the content rules.
+When you want to make sure your XML document is in line with XML schema, a test needs to be performed.
+We call it schema validation.
+As a complement for a message schema, it's recommended to publish a message implementation guideline.
+This guideline contains verbal descriptions of technical and business rules affecting on content requirements.
+Testing tools to verify that XML document conforms to the guideline has been rare and expensive.
+Truugo provides an easy and inexpensive way to set up a test profile, to perform both schema validation and rule-based validation at once.